 Applications for this program area are considered once a year by the Board of Governors.

-The Foundation prioritises funding for innovative programs that enhance the lives of people with disability or chronic illness and/or promote the health of the community.
-Applications for this program area are considered once a year by the Board of Governors.
+The Foundation prioritises funding for innovative programs that improve health outcomes for the Australian community through large-scale public health initiatives and/or enhance employment opportunities for people with a disability.
+Applications for this program area are considered once a year.by the Board of Governors.

 The Foundation will support projects that seek to: